jeremycyr/astro-paper/src/data/blog/in-defense-of-the-messy-resume.md

 description: "Why the most adaptable and resourceful engineers often have the messiest career paths—and why curiosity, not careful choreography, builds the judgment that matters most."
 ---

-It's a question that I hear a lot: What makes a Senior Developer?
+It's a question that I hear often: What makes a Senior Developer?
 What makes a Staff Developer?
 What makes an Architect?
 "Why do you ask?"
 I'll probe, and the result is often revealing: "I want to know how to get to the next level." or "I'm wondering if I'm ready to be a Senior."

+These questions arent' unexpected, but if you're asking them, there may be a better way to think about it.

 ![Goodhart's Law](/assets/blog1/metric.png)